MasterKale/SimpleWebAuthn-homepage/docs/packages/server.md

   // Created by `generateRegistrationOptions()` in Step 1
   webAuthnUserID: currentOptions.user.id,
   // A unique identifier for the credential
-  id: credentialID,
+  id: credential.id,
   // The public key bytes, used for subsequent authentication signature verification
-  publicKey: credentialPublicKey,
+  publicKey: credential.publicKey,
-  // The number of times the authenticator has been used on this site so far counter,
+  // The number of times the authenticator has been used on this site so far
+  counter: credential.counter,
+  // How the browser can talk with this credential's authenticator
+  transports: credential.transports,
   // Whether the passkey is single-device or multi-device
   deviceType: credentialDeviceType,
   // Whether the passkey has been backed up in some way
   backedUp: credentialBackedUp,
-  // `body` here is from Step 2
-  transports: body.response.transports,
 };

 // (Pseudocode) Save the authenticator info so that we can